A Co-op of Certifiers dedicated to assisting you.

 Christina Snyder attended PHIUS' inaugural class in 2008 and became a CPHC in 2009, continuing a career focused on sustainable design, both in practice and education.
 A residential builder, an architect and sole proprietor since 2002, she also instructed architecture students as an adjunct professor, coaching them through winning the first & second Michigan Zero Energy Home competitions, as well as in competing in the 2007 Solar Decathlon in Washington DC, and has also published a paper on zero energy homes utilizing seasonal heat storage systems.
 Christina has been a partner in a renewable energy system installation business, Sustainable Systems, before starting her own architectural practice.
 She has volunteered on natural building projects including strawbale, cob, cordwood, and thatched structures.
 And has lectured throughout the Midwest on energy efficiency, Zero Energy Homes, and most recently has taught Continuing Education classes for professionals on Passive Houses.
 Christina is also walking her talk; she's almost completed a new Passive House on her family's Southern Michigan farm using an innovative foundation system of glass-fiber reinforced concrete structural insulated panels.
-Christina is a PHI-accredited building Certifier, and she certifies Passive Houses.
+Christina has been certifying Passive Houses since 2015 and providing assistance with PHPP.